 What to Know Before Shaving Your Brows

-Shaving brows is definitely a bit of a delicate process.
+Shaving your eyebrows is definitely a bit of a delicate process.
 First of all, the skin around the eyes is relatively thin, so you need to be extremely careful, as it can be easy to scrape or cut yourself.
 An eyebrow shaver might also feel unwieldy to an inexperienced user, and that could lead to uneven or patchy results.
 And speaking of results, they don't last long, since shaved hairs grow back more quickly than if they were waxed or tweezed.

 How to Shave Your Brows